Skip to main content

 Who notifies me about my housing?

-The placement coordinator in that region you are assigned will contact you with this information in advance of your rotation.
+The placement coordinator in the region you are assigned will contact you with this information in advance of your rotation.

 What if I don't like the housing option offered to me?